Title IX: Policy on Sexual Harassment

 I. Dating violence: The term “dating violence” means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, the frequency of interaction between the persons involved in the relationship.

-J. Sexual Exploitation: Sexual Exploitation occurs when a person takes non-consensual, unfair, or abusive sexual advantage of another for his/her own advantage or benefit; or to benefit or advantage anyone other than the one being exploited.
+J. Sexual Exploitation: Sexual Exploitation occurs when a person takes non-consensual, unfair, or abusive sexual advantage of another for his/her advantage or benefit; or to benefit or advantage anyone other than the one being exploited.
 This behavior must not otherwise constitute a violation of sexual assault or sexual harassment.
-Examples of sexual exploitation include, but are not limited to, prostituting another student, non-consensual video or audio-taping of sexual activity, presentation or unauthorized viewing of such recordings, going beyond the boundaries of consent (such as letting your friends watch you having consensual sex without the knowledge or consent of your sexual partner), engaging in act of a peeping tom.
+Examples of sexual exploitation include but are not limited to, prostituting another student, non-consensual video or audio-taping of sexual activity, presentation or unauthorized viewing of such recordings, going beyond the boundaries of consent (such as letting your friends watch you having consensual sex without the knowledge or consent of your sexual partner), engaging in act of a peeping tom.

-K. Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his, her, or others’ safety or to suffer substantial emotional distress.
-Such conduct includes two or more acts by which the stalker directly, or indirectly, or through third parties follows, monitors, observes, surveys, threatens or communicates about a person or interferes with his or her property.
+K. Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his, or her, or others’ safety or to suffer substantial emotional distress.
+Such conduct includes two or more acts by which the stalker directly, or indirectly, or through third parties follows, monitors, observes, surveys, threatens, or communicates about a person or interferes with his or her property.

 L. Retaliation: Retaliation is taking materially adverse actions against someone because the individual has engaged in legally protected activities.
 For instance, terminating or expelling an individual because the individual has in good faith complained of conduct raised under this policy could be an example of retaliation.
 The College will not tolerate members of its community taking adverse actions towards anyone who, in good faith, alleges discrimination or harassment.
 Nor will the College tolerate retaliation against individuals for cooperating with an investigation related to the individual’s complaint or another individual’s discrimination complaint.
 Just as if an individual is determined to have violated this policy by engaging in discrimination or harassment, if the College determines that any individual has engaged in retaliation in violation of this policy, that individual may be subject to disciplinary action up to and including immediate termination of employment or association with NEMCC.